AbhyankarSwarali/Python_Projects/README.md

 ```
 Enter the number of racers when prompted (between 2 and 10).
 ```
+- Then, you are directed to the turtle window where the racing starts.

 ## 🖼️ Game Window
 - The race window opens with all turtles aligned at the bottom.